The photos people remember the most have a lot to do with our psychology and our inner desires to connect with one another.

-This is part 3 of an 8 part series about memorable photos.
+This is part 2 of a 7 part series about memorable photos.

 Popularity – The photos they used for their research were selected from Flickr.
 They compared the popularity of a photo, how many views it has, with how well it performed in their memorable tests.
 When looking at the comparison, the photos that were popular on Flickr also rated high in memorability.
 Popular photos are popular for a reason, they resonate with people to the point they remember the photo and share it with others.